‘My son’s life depends on this’: A desperate search for insulin in Kyiv as medicines disappear

 The Ukrainian Ministry of Health said in a statement this month that the government had delivered more than 440 tons of medicines and medical supplies worth more than $6.5 million since the start of the war.
 Medicines were sent to the central, eastern and southern regions of Ukraine for distribution among health-care facilities serving people in areas most affected by the fighting.

-But despite efforts to keep crucial drugs in stock, civilians in cities including Kyiv are struggling to find what they need.
+Despite efforts to keep crucial drugs in stock, civilians in cities including Kyiv are struggling to find what they need.

-Oksana Avramenko, 53, bundled up in a maroon coat and green hat to stand in line for hours looking for a medication she needs to treat her breast cancer.
+Oksana Avramenko, 53, bundled up in a maroon coat and green hat stood in line for hours looking for a medication she needs to treat her breast cancer.
 Just before the war began last month, tumors were removed from both of her breasts.
 But when fighting broke out, the lab handling her post-surgical test results closed down and her chemotherapy was delayed.
 Now she is struggling to find the prescriptions.

 Nearby, Alyona Ocheretnaya, 58, waited in hopes the pharmacy would have a steroid inhaler she needs to keep her asthma under control.
 For the past week, she has been unable to resupply, forcing her to cut her dose in half.